cliffordx/legalbai/pages/BarSyllabus2024___Criminal Law.md

 		- Indeterminate Sentence Law (Act No. 4103, as amended by R.A.
 No.4203, Secs.
 1-2)
 		- Anti-Death Penalty Law (R.A.
 No. 9346, Secs.
 1-3)
 		- Pecuniary Liabilities (Revised Penal Code, Art.
 38)
-			- > (Note: The specific penalty for each crime is not included.
-The questions will provide the prescribed penalties in problems involving application and graduation of penalties.)
+			- > _{(Note: The specific penalty for each crime is not included.
+The questions will provide the prescribed penalties in problems involving application and graduation of penalties.)}
 	- F. Extinction of Criminal Liability id:: 64ea2640-7f4e-490d-ab3b-50933d043a4e
 		- Total Extinction (Revised Penal Code, Art.
 89)